AsamiKafune/VTS-lxvense/README.md

 3. Start Intiface Then press `"Start server"` once.
 4. and connect the toy successfully.
 5. Then press `"Disconnect from server"` on the `"Devices"` menu (Intiface).
-6. If all steps have been followed You can run this program directly by opening the file `vtx-lxvense.exe` (if downloaded from Release).
+6. If all steps have been followed You can run this program directly by opening the file `run.cmd` (if downloaded from Release).

 ## ⚠ Warning
 -   **The file expression name in the config must match the file name. expression.exp3.json that you have in your live2D model**